Missboonyos/self-love-journey-web/README.md

 ```

 ## Step 3 Using React-Hook-Form
-1. Go to Restaurant.jsx
+2.1.
+Go to Restaurant.jsx
-- edit codes to be as follows:
+-.2edit codes to be as follows:
 ```js
 //rafce
 import React from 'react'